httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The approach specified in this document allows clients and servers to automatically upgrade non-resumable uploads to resumable ones.
 In a non-resumable upload, the file is transferred in a single request, usually `POST` or `PUT`, without any ability to resume from interruptions.
 The client can offer the server to upgrade such an upload to a resumable upload.
 If supported by the server, the file transfer benefits from the gained ability to resume.
 Otherwise, the transfer falls back to a non-resumable upload without additional cost.

 To perform an upgrade, the client adds the `Upload-Complete: ?1` header field to the original request, which attempts to transmit the entire file in one request.
-A server that supports resumable uploads at the target URI, can create a resumable upload resource and send its upload URL in a `104 (Upload Resumption Supported)` intermediate response for the client to resume the upload after interruptions.
-On the other hand, if the server does not support resumable uploads or does not want to upgrade to a resumable upload for this request, it can ignore the `Upload-Complete: ?1` header and treat the request as a non-resumable upload, where the client cannot recover from interruptions.
+A server that supports resumable uploads at the target URI, can create a resumable upload resource and send its upload URL in a 104 (Upload Resumption Supported) intermediate response for the client to resume the upload after interruptions.

+A server that does not support resumable uploads or does not want to upgrade to a resumable upload for this request can ignore the `Upload-Complete: ?1` header and treat the request as a non-resumable upload.

 This upgrade can also be performed transparently by the client without the user taking an active role.
 When a user asks the client to send a non-resumable request, the client can add the `Upload-Complete: ?1` and handle potential interruptions and resumptions under the hood without involving the user.
 If the client has to resume that upload, the response to the last upload appending request is considered the response for the entire file upload and should be presented to the user.